 Note: The recipe can be decreased or increased depending on your needs.
 For every 1 ounce of chicken you start with, you will need 1 tablespoon of water.

-Step 1: Measure out 4oz. of chicken
+Step 1: Measure out 4oz. of chicken (or whichever protein source you are using)

 Step 2: Fill pot with enough water to cover the chicken.
 Bring water to a boil on the stove.